The legal record of public rights of way (PRoW) is known as the 'definitive map and statement'.

 DMMO Evidence Statements

-Protecting your land from further public rights of way being established
+Protecting your land from further Public Rights of Way

-You can also protect your land from the establishment of a town or village green at the same time.
+Landowners can also protect their land from the establishment of a town or village green at the same time.